 Online advisors have demonstrated that a reasonable fee for money management only represents between 0.25% and 0 or 30% of assets, so if you don't want advice on anything else, it's a reasonable fee, O'Donnell says.
 Management fees, whether paid as a mutual fund spending ratio or as fees paid to a financial advisor, usually range from 0.01% to more than 2%.
 In general, the range in the amount of the fee is due to the management strategy.
 For example, more aggressive investment portfolios tend to have higher management fees because they require more work due to higher stock turnover.

+Additionally, those looking to rollover their IRA into gold and silver may find that a financial advisor can help them navigate the complexities of a Gold and Silver IRA rollover.
 Passive funds may have lower management fees because they select and then keep the assets in the portfolio.
 It's important to note that some investment managers may choose to reduce this fee as their portfolio grows.
 In general, if you look at the spending ratio of a mutual fund to identify management fees, it tends to be a fixed fee.
 If you understand how your investment manager earns your money and how they will work for you, you can select an investment manager that meets your needs.

 Visit each company's appropriate website to review all fees applicable to establishing, maintaining and trading an account.
 Management fees may vary from one administrator to another and from one financial firm to another, but are usually a percentage of the total assets under management.
 Comprehensive planning, advice and investment management, conducted by your own wealth management team and led by your advisor.
 Digital investment management, plus digitally directed planning and access to financial advice during one-on-one calls with Fidelity advisors.

-Basically, active managers continue to show a minimal return compared to their passive benchmarks, such as the S%26P 500 or the Russell 2000.
+Basically, active managers continue to show a minimal return compared to their passive benchmarks, such as the S&P 500 or the Russell 2000.
 Investment managers use their experience and time to select securities and manage their clients' portfolios.
 There are a couple of robo-advisors that don't charge management fees, including SoFi Automated Investing and Ally Managed Portfolios.
 Before you agree to work with an investment manager or advisor, make sure you understand the fee structure and the services included in that fee.

 Some are robo-advisors with an additional human element, offering computer-managed portfolios and access to a team of financial advisors for planning guidance and advice.